 YOLOv8 includes more advanced post-processing techniques than YOLOv5, which is a set of algorithms applied to the predicted bounding boxes and objectiveness scores generated by the neural network.
 These techniques help to refine the detection results, remove redundant detections, and improve the overall accuracy of the predictions.
-YOLOv8 uses Soft-NMS which is a variant of the NMS technique used in YOLOv5.
-Soft-NMS applies a soft threshold to the overlapping bounding boxes instead of discarding them outright.
-Whereas NMS removes the overlapping bounding boxes and keeps only the ones with the highest objectiveness score.
+YOLOv8 uses Soft-NMS, a variant of the NMS technique used in YOLOv5.
+Soft-NMS applies a soft threshold to the overlapping bounding boxes instead of discarding them outright, whereas NMS removes the overlapping bounding boxes and keeps only the ones with the highest objectiveness score.

 Output heads refer to the final layers of a neural network that predict the locations and classes of objects in an image.
-In YOLO architecture there are typically several output heads that are responsible for predicting different aspects of the detected objects, such as the bounding box coordinates, class probabilities, and objectiveness scores.
+In YOLO architecture, there are normally several output heads that are responsible for predicting different aspects of the detected objects, such as the bounding box coordinates, class probabilities, and objectiveness scores.
 These output heads are typically connected to the last few layers of the neural network and are trained to output a set of values that can be used to localize and classify objects in an image.
 The number and type of output heads used can vary depending on the specific object detection algorithm and the requirements of the task at hand.
-YOLOv5 has 3 output heads while YOLOv8 has 1 output head.
-YOLOv8 Does not have small, medium, and large anchor boxes rather it uses an anchor free detection mechanism that directly predicts the center of an object instead of the offset from a known anchor box which reduces the number of box predictions, and that speeds up the post processing process.
+YOLOv5 has three output heads while YOLOv8 has one output head.
+YOLOv8 does not have small, medium, and large anchor boxes.
+It uses an anchor-free detection mechanism that directly predicts the center of an object instead of the offset from a known anchor box.
+This reduces the number of box predictions and speeds up the post-processing process in return.

-It is fair to note that YOLOv8 is slightly slower than YOLOv5 in regards to object detection speed.
+It is fair to note that YOLOv8 is slightly slower than YOLOv5 in regard to object detection speed.
 However, YOLOv8 is still able to process images in real-time on modern GPUs.

 Both YOLOv5 and YOLOv8 use mosaic augmentation on the training set.
 Mosaic augmentation is a data augmentation technique that takes four random images from the training set and combines them into a single mosaic image.
 This image, where each quadrant contains a random crop from one of the four input images, is then used as input for the model ~\cite{MosaicAug}.